ufs-community/uwtools/docs/sections/user_guide/installation.rst

 .. include:: ../../shared/miniforge3_instructions.rst

-2. Continue with the `Using an Existing conda Installation`_ instructions.
+2. Continue with the `Use an Existing conda Installation`_ instructions.

 Build the ``uwtools`` Package Locally
 -------------------------------------

-1. Install the necessary build packages into the conda installation's base environment (see the `Using a Fresh Miniforge Installation`_ instructions if an installation is unavailable or not writable):
+1. Install the necessary build packages into the conda installation's base environment (see the `Use a Fresh Miniforge Installation`_ instructions if an installation is unavailable or not writable):

   .. code-block:: text